Nick Carter Reveals Why He Got A Restraining Order Against Brother Aaron Carter: ‘We Were Left With No Choice’

 Aaron also took to Instagram to clap back at Backstreet Boys fans who were giving him a hard time on social media.
 In the video he posted, Aaron is wearing an N’ Sync shirt.

-Nick Carter is best known for being a member of the band The Backstreet Boys.
+Nick Carter is best known for being a member of the band the Backstreet Boys.
 The band is currently on tour.
 Nick also appeared on Season 21 of Dancing with the Stars.
 He danced with Sharna Burgess and the two finished in second place while Bindi Irwin and her partner, Derek Hough, took home the Mirror Ball trophy.

 Aaron Carter is also a singer and has recently been on tour as well.
 He, too, appeared on Dancing with the Stars during Season 9.
 He danced alongside Karina Smirnoff and the two ended up in fifth place on the show.